maab-osman/information-security-course/h4-johnny-tables.md

 ---

 ## c) Update OS & Applications
-I have updated all operating system by running the following commands:
+I have updated all operating systems by running the following commands:

 ```bash
 sudo apt update